genesys/bold360-mobile-docs-android/Personal_Information.md

     }
     ```

-## Missing entites or Personal information
+## __Missing entites or Personal information__

 Dynamically required details.
-Depends on user query and the article the Bot responses with..
+Depends on user query and the article the Bot responses with.
-The article uses a Bold360AI provider implementation in order to provide the needed data (please contect out support for farther information about the Bold360AI provider).
+articles of this sort are configured with a Bold360ai provider which formats the response to contain the entities tag pattern, that are being recognized by the SDK as the needed information (please contect out support for farther information about the [Bold360AI provider](https://support.bold360.com/bold360/help/how-do-i-create-a-csv-provider)).

 - **Missing entites**: If the client (an App uses the mobile) registerered to the missing
   entities which are needed by the provider, the provider asks the client for the data